 48″ Cast Iron clawfoot tub with chrome feet, faucet and hand-held shower head.
 Bead board half way up the wall and gray 12″x 24″ceramic tile flooring

-With every remodel there are many things to consider before you invest your hard-earned money and with a bathroom remodel is no different.
-You will spend hours considering color samples, tile choices and accessory options and many years living with the decisions that you made.
+With every bathroom remodel there are many things to consider before you invest your hard-earned money.
+A lot of time will be spent considering color samples, tile choices and accessory options and many years living with the decisions that you made.
 This article was created to help you in your planning process.
 Listed below are five important things to consider when remodeling your bathroom, so it will be safe, practical and beautiful and provide you with many years of enjoyment.

 Antique dresser repurposed into a bathroom vanity with a high arc chrome Moen faucet